History of the Jews in Derbent: Soviet Union

 After the collapse of the USSR in 1991, most of the Jews emigrated from Derbent.
 In 2002 there were 2,000 Jews in the city.

 On July 12, 2018, the grand opening of the Immortal Regiment memorial took place on the territory of the Jewish cemetery.
 The names of 1732 Jewish soldiers who fell in battle, died from wounds and went missing are carved on the memorial plate.
 This list is not complete.
 Search work to clarify the front-line fates of the war participants continues.

+Russian Federation

+In the 2024 Dagestan attacks, a synagogue in Derbent was set on fire by armed gunmen, possibly affiliated with ISIS.